sajidahw/soul_hues/README.md

 # Soul Hues, a custom ChatGPT AI Chatbot

 Soul Hues is a <b><i>personality color discovery app</i></b> which can turn a user’s colors into artwork.
-This app uses a personalized and interactive AI chatbot (OpenAI's ChatGPT-4) creation to determine a person’s color based on their personality and then uses DALL-E 3 to create a watercolor painting with their approved colors.
+This app uses a personalized and interactive AI chatbot (customized OpenAI's ChatGPT-4) creation to determine a person’s color based on their personality and then uses DALL-E 3 to create a watercolor painting with their approved colors.

 This is a MERN stack app using TypeScript where users will be able to authenticate their credentials using middleware validation chains (express-validator), JWT tokens (JSON web tokens), HTTP-Only cookies (cookie parser), signed cookies and password encryption using bcrypt.

-Users will be able to store their AI chatbot sessions within a MongoDB database for 7 days (retrieval and deletion) and interact with the AI in a React based front-end interface using mostly TypeScript.
+Users will be able to store their Soul Hues AI chat sessions within a MongoDB database for 7 days (retrieval and deletion) and interact with the AI in a React based front-end interface using mostly TypeScript.

 ### To run the program locally: